agubba3/T9/README.md

 This is a T9 Autocomplete implementation.

-The data structure used was a weighted trie where each node has a count, a value which is the string so far, and a flag to mark it whether it is a terminal node (a word or not).
+The data structure used was a weighted trie which consists of nodes where each has a count, a value which is the string so far, and a flag to mark whether it is a terminal node (a word or not) or not.
-Trie.java works as the main class which stores all the utility functions and also serves as a class to store "Trie" objects which are basically nodes.
-Like said, each of these nodes has a data property, a flag, and a count which is the number of times this was typed or inserted.
+Trie.java works as the main class which stores all the utility functions and also serves as a class to store "Trie" objects which are basically nodes of the trie with references to their children stored in a map.
+Like said, each of these nodes has a data property, a flag, and a count which is the number of times it's value (word)  was typed or inserted.

 The algorithm uses a priority queue to store all relevant matches and thus sort them by the counts.
 Thus, the more a word is searched for, the higher the priority it will have.